 (3) Exception.
-Where platform set-backs do not allow the horizontal gap or vertical alignment specified in paragraph (d)(1) or (2) of this section, car, platform or portable lifts complying with §1192.95(b), or car or platform ramps or bridge plates, complying with §1192.95(c), shall be provided.
+Where platform set-backs do not allow the horizontal gap or vertical alignment specified in paragraph (d)(1) or (2), platform or portable lifts complying with §1192.125(b), or car or platform bridge plates, complying with §1192.125(c), may be provided.

-Since many commuter rail lines share track with freight lines, high platforms may not be operationally feasible.
+Since many intercity rail lines share track with freight lines, high platforms may not be operationally feasible.
 Freight lines often require greater platform set-backs from the track.
-Therefore, it is anticipated that most commuter systems will provide access from low platforms with car-borne, platform-mounted, or portable lifts.
-Other options include bridging the gap between cars and platforms with ramps or bridge plates or providing mini-high platforms.
+Therefore, it is anticipated that most intercity rail systems will provide access from low platform s with car-borne, platform-mounted, or portable lifts.
+Other options include bridging the gap between cars and platforms with ramps or bridge plates or providing mini-high platform s.
 One commuter rail operator has developed a car-borne bridge plate mounted in a car vestibule compartment which can be easily and quickly deployed where needed.

 NOTE: The exception in section 1192.93(d)(3) is also intended to apply to retrofitted vehicles addressed by section 1192.93(d)(4) (below).
 However, as currently written in the final rule, this is not apparent.
-A technical correction will be made to clarify that the alternatives allow ed in (d)(3) for lifts, ramps, or bridge plates where platform set-backs prohibit coordination of the vehicle with the platform as required in (d)(1) or (d)(2) would also apply to retrofitted vehicles operating in new and key stations ad dressed by (d)(4).
+A technical correction will be made to clarify that the alternatives allow ed in (d)(3) for lifts, ramps, or bridge plates where platform set-backs prohibit coordination of the vehicle with the platform as required in (d)(1) or d(2) would also apply to retrofitted vehicles operating in new and key stations addressed by d(4).

 (4) Exception.
-Retrofitted vehicles shall be coordinated with the platform in new and key stations such that the horizontal gap shall be no greater than 4 inches and the height of the vehicle floor, under 50% passenger load, shall be within plus or minus 2 inches of the platform height.
+Retrofitted vehicles shall be coordinated with the platform in existing stations such that the horizontal gap shall be no greater than 4 inches and the height of the vehicle floor, under 50% passengerload, shall be within plus or minus 2 inches of the platform height.